aderidder/iCRFGenerator/README.md

 ***Learn more about the iCRF Generator in the [publication](https://f1000research.com/articles/9-81).
 If you use the iCRF Generator for your project, please cite the paper!***

+## News
+The 1.2 release includes the following changes:
+* **Fix for the Mac Catalina gatekeeper issue** See the Running the program chapter below for updated Mac instructions.
+Let us know if it doesn't work!
+* Support for EMX model output, allowing you to use the iCRF Generator for e.g. Molgenis Catalogue
+* Updated the codelist selection panel, which had some performance issues
+* Added new codebooks, such as the 2020 ZIBs
+* Increased the number of seconds before a timeout occurs.
+Issue here is that the current version of the FAIRGenomes codebook is just very big, taking ART-DECOR about 1.5 minutes to generate.
+After the first time it will of course be cached locally.

 ## Supported EDCs
 Currently the program can create a core file for:
 * Castor EDC: creates an XML file which you can import in Castor, after which you can manually tweak it